htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 .. note::

-   Note the "Matched" state and the "Suspended" activity have been removed from this diagram in order to simplify the number of shown transitions.
+   The "Matched" state and the "Suspended" activity have been removed from this diagram in order to simplify the number of shown transitions.
 The Matched state is not entered by default, and Suspended is rarely used.